amfoss/gitlit/README.md

 # GitLit :fire:
-GitLit is a web app that rates repositories and contributors through an algorithm which takes into consideration a range of metrics, from standard metrics like Stars, Forks, and PRs to accounting for factors like Activity in the Community (eg: Issue Resolution, PR Resolution time, Feature Addition),  backgrounds of the contributors, Inclusivity and Value.
-Gitlit gives you the best and most appropriate projects to contribute to by analysing your skills and interest.
+[ALPHA VERSION]

+GitLit is a social network exclusively for the Open-Source developers, which works by connecting enthusiastic developers to the most interesting and relevant projects to them, and forming new communities of like-minded passionate developers.

 ## :thinking: Why GitLit?

-Open Source is, by large, hard to adjust into.
-Whenever one enters the world of Open Source, he/she is, in most of the cases, greeted by large organizations where new contributors may find difficult to contribute something worthy - it can be their lack of patience or simply the lack of enough skills or it might be what we think it is - simply the lack of finding the correct projects.
-Contributions, in general,  have largely been limited to some popular organizations since it has been difficult for new innovative projects to gain attention and acquire a group of interested and skilled contributors.
-Furthermore, the same is the case for contributors to discover interesting and contributable communities and then to find workable issues and cool features - all in all - a complicated and a time-taking task, often leading many beginners to drop out of Open Source as they lack the know-how to get started.
+1. **Its hard to find contributable projects** - What if you can get a dashboard full of project and issues suggestions, which are relevant to you - both skill and interest wise?

-## :bowtie: Target Customers
+## :bowtie: Target Users
-GitLit has two primary use-cases, one for the developers to discover interesting projects and the other is for people in the industry to find talented and enthusiastic developers.
+We have found two primary use-cases for GitLit, one for the developers to discover interesting projects and the other is for people in the industry to find talented and enthusiastic developers.

 **Project Discovery**